Kansas exports $5B in agriculture products, most in 10 years

 TOPEKA, Kan.
-(KSNW)– Governor Laura Kelly announced Kansas exported $5.35 billion worth of agricultural goods.
+(KSNW) — Governor Laura Kelly announced Kansas exported $5.35 billion worth of agricultural goods.
 The state reported this is the first time Kansas agriculture exports “exceeded $5.0 billion in at least a decade.”
-The numbers also showed that ag exports rose by more than 32% from 2020 to 2021, but some farmers and ranchers are urging caution, and even say the numbers come with an asterisk.
+The numbers also showed that agriculture exports rose by more than 32% from 2020 to 2021, but some farmers and ranchers are urging caution and even say the numbers come with an asterisk (*).

 “It’s making a huge difference on our bottom lines,” said Keith Miller, a farmer and rancher from Barton County.
 “The more we can help other people feed their hungry people, the better off this world will be.”

-The state reported that meat was our state’s top export, which made up $2.06 billion, or 54.07% of all ag exports.
-Mexico, Japan and China were the state’s top customers when it comes to ag exports.
+The state reported that meat was our state’s top export, which made up $2.06 billion, or 54.07% of all agriculture exports.
+Mexico, Japan and China were the state’s top customers when it comes to agriculture exports.

-“That’s money in the pockets of producers and it means a great deal to them,” said Scarlett Hagins, Kansas Livestock Association.
-“We essentially wouldn’t have that 500 dollars per head that goes into the price and return on investment to producers.”
+“That’s money in the pockets of producers, and it means a great deal to them,” said Scarlett Hagins, Kansas Livestock Association.
+“We essentially wouldn’t have that $500 per head that goes into the price and return on investment to producers.”

-However the farmers and ranchers said even though ag exports are surpassing the five billion dollar mark, you have to take into consideration the rising input costs.
+However, the farmers and ranchers said even though agriculture exports are surpassing the $5 billion mark, you have to take into consideration the rising input costs.

 Miller points to lingering supply chain issues, rising inflation, and the war in Ukraine as deciding factors to those higher than usual input costs.
 That’s because Russia is one of the world’s biggest exporters in fertilizer, which is also affecting the world market.